ericgolftourney/StoreLocatorPlus/readme.txt

 == Changelog ==

+= 3.0.91 (June 28th, 2012) =

+* Fixed where the 3 day display wasn't updating properly
+* The 3 day display will now disappear after 3 days

 = 3.0.9 (June 22nd, 2012) =

 * Fixed a namespace issue and store locator should be much more compatible with other plugins